moxystudio/node-proper-lockfile/README.md

 Available options:

-- `resolve`: Resolve the file path to a canonical path to handle heterogeneous paths and symlinks, defaults to `true`
+- `resolve`: Resolve to a canonical path to handle relative paths & symlinks properly, defaults to `true`
-- `fs`: A custom fs to use, defaults to node's fs
+- `fs`: A custom fs to use, defaults to `graceful-fs`

 ```js